-- an investment of any kind aiming to establish or to maintain lasting and direct links between the investor and the entrepreneur to whom or the undertaking to which the capital is made available in order to carry on an economic activity in Romania, including investments which enable effective participation in the management or control of a company carrying out an economic activit; or - represent a change in the shareholding chain which pertains to control over the investor; or - represent new investments, defined as (a) an investment in assets for establishment of a new independent undertaking, (b) extension of an existing undertaking; (c) diversification of production activity of an undertaking, or (d) fundamental change to the general production process of an undertaking.
+- an investment of any kind aiming to establish or to maintain lasting and direct links between the investor and the entrepreneur to whom or the undertaking to which the capital is made available in order to carry on an economic activity in Romania, including investments which enable effective participation in the management or control of an undertaking; or - represent a change in the shareholding chain which pertains to control of the investor; or - represent new investments, defined as (a) an investment in assets for establishment of a new independent undertaking, (b) extension of an existing undertaking; (c) diversification of production activity of an undertaking, or (d) fundamental change to the general production process of an undertaking.

 Specific transparency provisions relevant for media enterprises.
 A specific preliminary procedure of public consultation for a 30-day period must be observed in case of FDIs related to certain categories of media outlets or online platforms.
 Standstill obligation and sanctions.
 The implementation of an FDI without FDI authorization is forbidden.
-CSFDI may review any transaction ex officio or upon notice from another Romanian authority.
+The Commission for Screening of Foreign Direct Investments ("CSFDI") may review any transaction ex officio or upon notice from another Romanian authority.

 Failure to notify CSFDI and breaching the standstill obligation could result in fines of up to 10% of the foreign investor's total global turnover achieved in the previous year.
 Also, incomplete, inaccurate or misleading information may be fined with the same amount.
-Annulment of the transaction may also apply.
+Annulment of the transaction also applies.